clemenkok/websitev3/content/articles/ethernetNIC.md

 Great!
 Now we can move on to MAC addresses.
 MAC stands for Media Access Control - a unique identifier assigned to the NIC.

-Let us start by defining the main 'features' of a NIC ([source](https://www.tritondatacenter.com/blog/virtualizing-nics)):
+Let us start by defining the main 'features' of a NIC:
 - It has a MAC Address that can be used to filter incoming packets
 - It has a ring buffer to store packets received
 - It has a ring buffer to store packets to be sent